-The interview schedule is normally a tight fit, with candidates slotted in between existing meetings and other commitments.
-If an interview runs over by more than a few minutes, it’s typically a good sign.
-It indicates the interviewer likes what they hear and has more questions.
+The interview schedule is normally a tight fit, with job candidates slotted in between existing meetings and other commitments.
+If the interview ran over by more than a few minutes, it’s typically a good sign.
+It indicates the interviewer liked what you said and had more questions.

-2. You feel a rapport with the interviewer
+2. You felt a rapport with the interviewer

-This is a key factor in knowing how to tell if it was a good interview.
+This is another one of the key signs an interview went well.
 Typically, you can sense when you click with someone.
 The conversation flows a little more smoothly.
-Your witty comments are greeted with a smile or small laugh.
-If it feels like the interviewer could be an old friend, that’s a clear sign the job interview is going well.
-It’s also an excellent indication that you’ll mesh with the company’s work environment if offered the job.
+Your witty comments are greeted with a smile or laugh.
+If it felt like the interviewer could be an old friend, that’s a clear sign the job interview went well.
+It’s also an excellent indication that you’d mesh with the company’s work environment if offered the job.

-Not sure if you’ve developed rapport or not?
-Evaluate your interviewer’s body language.
-Smiling, leaning forward and making eye contact are all good signs that the interviewer is engaged and interested in you and what you are saying.
+Not sure if you developed rapport or not?
+How would you evaluate your interviewer’s body language?
+Smiling, leaning forward and making eye contact are all signs the interviewer was engaged and interested in you and what you were saying.

-When interviewers ask whether you’re interviewing for administrative jobs elsewhere, they’re trying to get an idea of how in demand you are and how quickly they need to move you to the next stage of the hiring process.
-They may be feeling pressure to prevent you from slipping away.
-If they schedule that second interview before ending the first, you’re definitely in consideration for the position.
+When interviewers ask whether you’re interviewing for jobs elsewhere, they’re trying to get an idea of how quickly they need to move you to the next stage of the hiring process.
+They may be feeling pressure to prevent you from slipping away to another company.
+If they scheduled the second interview before ending the first, you’re in consideration for the position.

-You know an interview is going well when interviewers start introducing you to people who weren't on the schedule.
-At this point, you’re being evaluated as a potential colleague.
-Be friendly to everyone you meet so you make a good impression on them as well.
-Also use the opportunity to ask questions to get a better sense of what the corporate culture is like.
-Are these people you think you could work with each day?
+You know an interview went well when you were introduced to people who weren't on the schedule.
+That would mean you were being evaluated as a potential colleague.
+If that happens again in a future interview, be friendly to everyone you meet so you make a good impression on them as well.
+Also use the opportunity to ask questions to get a better sense of the corporate culture and whether these are people you think you could work with each day.

-Handing out a business card can be a good sign, but is standard at some companies.
-Pay attention to what the interviewer says when handing you a card.
-“Here’s my direct line and email address; don’t hesitate to contact me if you have any questions,” likely means you’re on track for a second interview.
-“Let me know if you’re called to interview anywhere else” or “Be sure to contact me if you receive an offer from another employer” indicates there is serious interest on the hiring manager's part.
+Handing out a business card can be a good sign, but it is standard at some companies.
+Did you pay attention to what the interviewer said?
+“Here’s my direct line and email address; don’t hesitate to contact me if you have any questions,” likely meant you’re on track for a second interview.
+“Let me know if you’re called to interview anywhere else” or “Be sure to contact me if you receive an offer from another employer” would indicate serious interest on the hiring manager's part.

-If this happens on your first interview, it means the company is seriously impressed and looking to fast-track the process.
-So before interviewing, be sure you’ve lined up a strong roster of professional references and they are ready to take calls from potential employers.
-Some interviewers may want to check your credit report as well, and that can also be a good sign that you’re being considered for the position.
+If this happened on your first interview, it meant the company was seriously impressed and looking to fast-track the process.
+That’s why it’s good advice to line up a strong roster of professional references before the interview who are ready to take calls from potential employers.